fhueb/parameter-agnostic-lzlo/Readme.md

 # Parameter-Agnostic Optimization under Relaxed Smoothness

 This repository contains the experiments supporting our theoretical findings.
 See the paper for more details: [ Parameter-Agnostic Optimization under Relaxed Smoothness ]( https://arxiv.org/abs/2311.03252 ).

-The repository is based on the language modeling part of https://github.com/zbh2047/clipping-algorithms/tree/master, which in turn is based on https://github.com/manuvn/lpRNN-awd-lstm-lm.
+The repository is based on the language modeling part of [ this repo]( https://github.com/zbh2047/clipping-algorithms/tree/master ), which in turn is based on [ the AWD-LSTM repo ]( https://github.com/manuvn/lpRNN-awd-lstm-lm ).

 ## Training